chitalu7/Devit-Journal/README.md

 # Devit-Journal
-A shared personal Software Devlopment and IT journal
+A shared personal Software Devlopment and IT journal.